Ragdoll vs Siamese Cat: What’s the differences

 Ragdoll Cat

-The Ragdoll breed originated in California, USA, in the 1960s.
-A breeder named Ann Baker developed the breed from a long-haired white cat named Josephine, believed to have had an unusually relaxed and affectionate personality.
-Ann Baker selectively bred Josephineโ€™s kittens to enhance these traits, and thus, the Ragdoll cat was born.
+The Ragdoll originated in California during the 1960s.
+A breeder named Ann Baker developed the ragdoll from a long-haired white cat named Josephine, who was believed to have an uncommonly relaxed and affectionate personality.

 Physical Appearance